Victoria Hayward

-Victoria Gran Hayward (born 11 April 1992) is Canadian, former collegiate All-American, medal-winning Olympian, professional softball player.
-She played college softball for Washington from 2011–14.
-She most recently played for the Canadian Wild in the National Pro Fastpitch.
-She played in the inaugural season of the Athletes Unlimited Softball league and finished in third place overall in points earned.
-She is an outfielder and bats and throws left-handed.
-She has played for the Canadian Senior Women's softball team since June 2009 and helped them win a bronze medal at the 2020 Summer Olympics.
+Victoria Gran Hayward (born 11 April 1992) is a Canadian former professional softball player and the current head coach for the Nevada Wolf Pack softball team.
+She played college softball at Washington from 2011 to 2014, professional softball with the National Pro Fastpitch league from 2015 to 2019 and most recently competed for the Talons of the Athletes Unlimited Softball League (AUSL).
+She has played for the Canadian Senior Women's softball team since June 2009 and was team captain when Canada won the bronze medal at the 2020 Summer Olympics.

 Early life

 Born in Toronto, Victoria grew up in Mountain View, California and went to Mountain View High School (MVHS).
-She holds a Bachelor of Arts in Communications and Political Science from the University of Washington and a master's degree in Business Administration from the University of Massachusetts.
+She holds a Bachelor of Arts in Communications and Political Science from the University of Washington and a Master's degree in Business Administration from the University of Massachusetts.

 Playing career

 College

-She attended the University of Washington for four years from 2011 to 2014 and played outfield for the Washington Huskies softball program.
+She attended the University of Washington from 2011 to 2014 and played outfield for the Washington Huskies softball program.
 She was a 2014 All-American and a four-time All-Pac-12 selection.
 With the University of Washington, she won four NCAA Regional Championships and advanced to the 2013 Women's College World Series.

 Professional

 Hayward was drafted 19th overall by the Pennsylvania Rebellion in the 2014 NPF Draft.
-She played professionally for the Rebellion in 2015 and 2016.
-She joined the Canadian Wild in 2019 and in 2020 became the first player to sign with the Athletes Unlimited Softball league.
+She played professionally for the Rebellion in 2015 and 2016. and joined the Canadian Wild in 2019.
+In 2020, she was the first athlete to sign with Athletes Unlimited, was named Chairperson of the Players Executive Committee for the first two years of the league's existence and currently competes in the Championship Series.

+On January 29, 2025, Hayward was drafted forty-eighth overall by the Talons in the inaugural Athletes Unlimited Softball League draft.
+On June 11, 2025, Hayward announced she would retire following the 2025 AUSL season.
+During the 2025 season, she hit .161 with five hits, one double, and five RBI, and helped the Talons win the inaugural AUSL championship.

-National Team
+National team

-Hayward has played with the Canadian Women's Senior National team since 2009 and at 16, was the youngest player to appear for the Canadian national team.
+Hayward has played with the Canadian Women's Senior National Team since 2009 and at 16, was the youngest player to appear for the Canadian national team.
 She has won five medals competing for Canada - two Silver at the Pan American Games and three Bronze medals at the World Championships.
 She was named to the 2015 Pan American Games team that won Gold, but was unable to compete due to injury.
 She represented Canada at the 2020 Summer Olympics, where she recorded six hits to hit .300, including two during the bronze medal game to defeat Team Mexico 3–2.